-The program fee for 2013 will be $1450.
-Funds raised from the Annual Thru Hike are used to support the organization so that it may carry out its mission: to maintain and enhance the Tahoe Rim Trail system, practice and inspire stewardship and promote access to the beauty of the Lake Tahoe Region.
+Funds raised from the Annual Thru Hike are used to support the organization's mission: to maintain and enhance the Tahoe Rim Trail system, practice and inspire stewardship and promote access to the beauty of the Lake Tahoe Region.
 This program fee provides participants with the following:

 • Binder with pre-hike preparation materials

-• Tahoe Rim Trail Map (by Tom Harrison)
+• Waterproof Tahoe Rim Trail Map (by Tom Harrison)

-• Breakfast and dinner each day of the hike (lunches and snacks are your responsibility)
+• Breakfast and dinner each day of the hike (occasional lunches also provided)

 • Permits for wilderness travel